LieberInstitute/SPEAQeasy/README.md

 ## Software Requirements ##

 + This pipeline runs [nextflow](https://www.nextflow.io/), which requires a Java runtime.
 If java is not installed, you can install it on linux with `apt install default-jre`, or with a different package manager you prefer.
-Python 2.7 and pip (automatically installed with typical installations of python >= 2.7.9) are required as well.
+Python 3 and pip (automatically installed with typical installations of python) are required as well.
 + Additional software configuration depends on the options available on your system/ execution environment:
     + **Using docker** (Recommended for non-JHPCE users): If docker is installed in your environment, this option requires minimal setup/ installation.
 From within the repository, run `bash install_software.sh "docker"`.
 This installs nextflow and prepares some test files, which is a one-time setup.
     + **Installing dependencies locally** (Alternative not requiring docker): The script `install_software.sh` is included in the repository, and automates the installation process.
-Make sure that you first just have Java (8 or later) and Python 2.7 installed globally (requiring root privileges).
+Make sure that you first just have Java (8 or later) and Python 3 installed globally (requiring root privileges).
 Then, from within the repository, run `bash install_software.sh "local"` for one-time setup of the pipeline.

 ### Advanced info regarding installation ###